-- Note 1: To prevent accidental corruption of the Flash data memory, an unlock sequence is required to initiate a write or erase cycle.
-This sequence requires that the bit set instructions used to configure the EECON register happen exactly as shown in Example 5-2 and Example 5-3, depending on the operation requested. - 2: In order to prevent any disruptions of selfwrites or row erases performed on the self-writable Flash data memory, interrupts should be disabled prior to executing those routines.
+To prevent accidental corruption of the Flash data memory, an unlock sequence is required to initiate a write or erase cycle.
+This sequence requires that the bit set instructions used to configure the EECON register happen exactly as shown in Example 2 and Example 3, depending on the operation requested.

-5.1.1 ERASING FLASH DATA MEMORY
+5.2.1 ERASING FLASH DATA MEMORY